Controllable Video Generation: A Survey: Controllable Video Generation Models with Various Conditions

 Trajectory-guided video generation allows users to specify the motion paths of one or more objects or image regions across video frames.
 Applications include directing character movements along a specific route, animating inanimate objects with desired kinematics, or ensuring specific interactions between entities based on their spatial paths.

-Trajectory input can take various forms: a sequence of 2D or 3D coordinates $\{\mathbf{x}_t, \mathbf{y}_t, (\mathbf{z}_t)\}_{t=1}^T$ for a point of interest, bounding box tracks $\{\text{bbox}_t\}_{t=1}^T$ defining the extent and location of an object over time (as in Boximator~\cite{wang2024boximator}), user-sketched paths in an initial frame, or even textual descriptions of motion (e.g., ``move object A from left to right").
-Drag-based interfaces, as explored in DragNuwa~\cite{yin2023dragnuwa}, DragAnything~\cite{wu2024draganything}, DragEntity~\cite{wan2024dragentity}, C-Drag~\cite{li2025cdrag}, and OmniDrag~\cite{li2024omnidrag}, allow interactive specification of start and end points for object parts.
+Trajectory input can take various forms: a sequence of 2D or 3D coordinates $\{\mathbf{x}_t, \mathbf{y}_t, (\mathbf{z}_t)\}_{t=1}^T$ for a point of interest, bounding box tracks $\{\text{bbox}_t\}_{t=1}^T$ defining the extent and location of an object over time (as in Boximator~\citep{wang2024boximator}), user-sketched paths in an initial frame, or even textual descriptions of motion (\textit{e.g.}, ``move object A from left to right").
+Drag-based interfaces, as explored in DragAnything~\citep{wu2024draganything} and DragEntity~\citep{wan2024dragentity}, allow interactive specification of start and end points for object parts.

 Many recent methods leverage diffusion models for trajectory control.
-MotionBooth~\cite{wu2024motionbooth} and Motion-I2V~\cite{10.1145/3641519.3657497} focus on generating video from an image based on motion prompts or trajectories.
-TrailBlazer~\cite{ma2024trailblazer} and Direct-a-Video~\cite{yang2024directavideo} (which also handles camera control) enable explicit path following.
-Peekaboo~\cite{jain2024peekaboo} controls object appearance and disappearance along trajectories.
-Some methods, such as InTraGen~\cite{liu2024intragen} and MOFA-Video~\cite{niu2024mofavideo}, focus on fine-grained trajectory control.
+MotionBooth~\citep{wu2024motionbooth} and Motion-I2V~\citep{10.1145/3641519.3657497} focus on generating video from an image based on motion prompts or trajectories.
+TrailBlazer~\citep{ma2024trailblazer} and Direct-a-Video~\citep{yang2024directavideo} (which also handles camera control) enable explicit path following.
+Peekaboo~\citep{jain2024peekaboo} controls object appearance and disappearance along trajectories.
+MOFA-Video~\citep{niu2024mofavideo} focuses on fine-grained trajectory control.
 Trajectory information is often encoded as a sequence of coordinates or heatmaps and is used to guide the cross-attention layers or directly modify the latent representations in diffusion models.
 Warping fields or flow-based methods can also be guided by trajectories.
-MCDiff~\cite{zhou2023mcdiff} introduced motion-controlled diffusion.
-More advanced concepts like Perception-as-Control~\cite{chen2025perceptionascontrol} and Motion Canvas~\cite{xing2025motioncanvas} provide sophisticated frameworks.
-LeviTor~\cite{wang2025levitor} and LayerAnimate~\cite{yang2025layeranimate} explore layered representations for controllable animation along trajectories.
+MCDiff~\citep{chen2023motionconditioneddiffusionmodelcontrollable} introduced motion-controlled diffusion.
+More advanced concepts like Perception-as-Control~\citep{chen2025perceptionascontrol} and Motion Canvas~\citep{xing2025motioncanvas} provide sophisticated frameworks.
+LeviTor~\citep{wang2025levitor} and LayerAnimate~\citep{yang2025layeranimate} explore layered representations for controllable animation along trajectories.